rtavarezz/sovereign-sdk/full-node/sov-sequencer/README.md

 In this case, primary chain id is 'Em2pZtHr7rDCzii43an2bBi1M2mTFyLN33QP1Xfjy7BcWtaH9' since chain id 0 was chosen.
 'cKVefMmNPSKmLoshR15Fzxmx52Y5yUSPqWiJsNFUg1WgNQVMX' is secondary chain ID which is the same as the namespace.

-6. Input all the data fields into src/lib.rs line 251.
+8. Input all the data fields into src/lib.rs line 254-258.
 As commented on line 276, must submit txs first before fetching back the info.

-7. If you do cargo test, an error about dropping a runtime during blocking or async error will occur.
-This is located in our rust sdk(sync funcs, but async req is causing this i believe).
+9. If you do cargo test, an error about dropping a runtime during blocking or async error will occur.
+This is located in our rust sdk(sync funcs, but async req is causing this I believe).
 Currently trying to resolve this.

-8. After having all info from SEQ, do cargo clean -> cargo build -> cargo test --release -- --nocapture
+10. After having all info from SEQ, do cargo clean -> cargo build -> cargo test --release -- --nocapture

 # Sov-Sequencer